 Klik hier om dit artikel in het Nederlands te lezen.

 This is Punishment Island, or Akampene in local language.
-A tiny island in Lake Bunyonyi with horrible history attached to it.
+A tiny, uninhabited island in Lake Bunyonyi with horrible history attached to it.
 Until the 1940’s unmarried girls who got pregnant were taken to the island and left to die.
 Only some very lucky ones escaped their doom.

 The reason for their banning was that they were not only bringing shame to their families, but also robbing them of wealth.
 In this part of Uganda, amongst others, a young woman could only get pregnant after marriage.
 Whenever a virgin daughter got married, the family of the bride received a bride price, mostly paid with livestock.
 A girl became worthless, though, when she got pregnant before she was married.